 Upon reinstating membership inactive AICP members must:

-- Sign an ethics statement verifying that you did not violate the Code of Ethics or use the AICP designation while inactive; and
+- Sign an ethics statement verifying that you did not violate the Code of Ethics or use the AICP designation while inactive

 - Pay current year AICP member dues

-Members that are granted inactive membership status and fail to pay their APA national and chapter dues on an annual basis will lose their inactive status.
-If the membership is inactive for more than four years from the last paid thru date, he or she must retest to rejoin the AICP and regain the AICP credential.
-Those members who are granted the inactive membership status and fail to pay their APA national and chapter dues have up to 4 years to reinstate their membership.
+Members who are granted inactive membership status and fail to pay their APA national and chapter dues on an annual basis will lose their inactive status.
+If the membership is inactive for more than four years from the last paid-through date, he or she must retest to rejoin AICP and regain the AICP credential.
+Members who are granted the inactive membership status and fail to pay their APA national and chapter dues have up to four years to reinstate their membership.

-AICP Members who wishes to reinstate after four years of their AICP membership lapse date, must either re-take the AICP exam or appeal to the AICP Membership Standards Committee in cases of provable extreme hardship or documented administrative error.
+AICP members who wish to reinstate after four years of their AICP membership lapse date must either retake the AICP exam or appeal to the AICP Membership Standards Committee in cases of provable extreme hardship or documented administrative error.

 - Extreme Hardship: The inability to pay basic and reasonable living expenses.
 Factors that may determine extreme hardship may include financial hardship such as unemployment.
-Other factors that may determine an extreme hardship may be physical health, mental health, or a medical situation that has affected one’s life or others in his or her family.
+Other factors that may determine an extreme hardship may be physical health, mental health, or a medical situation that has affected the member's life or the lives of others in his or her family.